 While we are all familiar with social media and how it works in the West, social media in China, however, is a different beast.
 Not only are the functions and features different, but also how users interact and how businesses approach it to market their products and services.
 WeChat as a super app may dominate the marketplace, but other Chinese social media platforms thrive in their own right.
-They cater to different audiences and needs; and new niche social apps constantly spring out to capture the imagination of an ever growing Internet population.
+They cater to different audiences and needs, and new niche social apps constantly spring out to capture the imagination of an ever-growing Internet population.

 Most popular social media apps in China

 Here are the current top 5 social media apps that you must know if you want to set foot in China’s social media world.
-You should keep an eye on the evolution of China's social media scene as the ranking is in a constant flux.
+You should keep an eye on the evolution of China's social media scene as the ranking is in constant flux.

 WeChat (Weixin) is what Facebook is, and every other messaging app there is to the rest of the world.
 WeChat is so huge in China, that its users spend an average of 29 hours per month on the app.
 It also reached a total of 1.2 billion active users in the country in January 2021 alone.

 Sina Weibo is a microblogging site acting sort of like Twitter’s counterpart in China.
 Although known for its constant censorship and strict monitoring of posts, Weibo still figures heavily in social and political discourses in China.
 Some of the breaking news and issues happening in the country, or related to it, are often discovered in this social media app.
-This platform is also star studded as a huge number of fans follow their idols' every movement.
+This platform is also star-studded as a huge number of fans follow their idols' every movement.

 The site uses a double hashtag instead of a singular one like in Twitter to mark trending keywords.
 It also uses some image features that are similar to Instagram.
 Weibo also allows stories and vlogging on their platform.

-The app started out as a GIF sharing platform back in 2011 until it evolved and enabled users to share short videos in 2016.
-Since then, it has become a popular ecommerce platform attracting influencers to help increase brand awareness.
-Kuaishou profits mainly from live streams, ads and online marketing, as well as games and ecommerce profiles.
+The app started out as a GIF-sharing platform back in 2011 until it evolved and enabled users to share short videos in 2016.
+Since then, it has become a popular eCommerce platform attracting influencers to help increase brand awareness.
+Kuaishou profits mainly from live streams, ads, and online marketing, as well as games and eCommerce profiles.

-It might not be as commonly-heard of as Weibo, but Baidu Tieba has been around for longer.
+It might not be as commonly heard of as Weibo, but Baidu Tieba has been around for longer.
 It currently contributes to 30% of China’s social media usage.
 It was launched way back in 2003, way ahead of Weibo.
 Baidu Tieba is a social networking site that follows a vertical organization wherein posts are arranged per forum and a host interacts with several users per thread.
 You can think of it as similar to the popular forum site Reddit.

-Interestingly, the word "Tieba'' is just a Chinese made-up word which translates to "let's post" in English.
+Interestingly, the word "Tieba'' is just a Chinese made-up word that translates to "let's post" in English.
 This was probably done in keeping with the forum format of the site.
 Since the platform is created by search giant Baidu, Tieba makes use of search keywords to link users to forums that may interest them.
-Advertisementss have quietly crept into the once ad-free forum, but businesses can still engage more organically with their target markets on Tieba using niche topics.
+Advertisements have quietly crept into the once ad-free forum, but businesses can still engage more organically with their target markets on Tieba using niche topics.
 Such topics can also open the gateway for niche marketing as passionate fans abound and engage in active conversation.

 Aside from the five leading social media platforms in China, there are another dozen popular social networks that deserve your attention.
 These include the unabatedly popular QQ and Qzone, Youku (China's Youtube), Zhihu (Chinese Quora), Meituan (food review), Toutiao (headlines and breaking news), Momo (dating), Douban (movie review), as well as rising stars Xiahongshu (Chinese Instagram) and Bilibili.